 Part of the wonder of autumn is the varying colours of leaves, from crimson to golden to just plain brown – what causes this?
 Similar to blending different coloured paints to create a final colour, the proportion of the pigments, amount of sugars left in the leaves, and amount of chlorophyll left before the plant cuts contact with the leaf determines the colour.
 If a good proportion of chlorophyll remained in the leaf and conditions were optimal for anthocyanin production, the leaves will turn a brown colour when still attached to the rest of the plant.

-Before the plant cuts contact to the leaf, the essential elements and nutrients are shunted out of the leaves and into storage tissues in the stem/branches of the plant.
-Here they remain over winter, until the plant is ready to recycle these nutrients into developing leaves the following spring.
+Before the plant cuts contact with the leaf, the essential elements and nutrients are shunted out of the leaves and into storage tissues in the stem/branches of the plant.
+Here they remain over winter until the plant is ready to recycle these nutrients into developing leaves the following spring.
 When the nutrients are transferred and stored, the plant seals the leaf off through a process called abscission.

 Where the base of the petiole (the stem of the leaf) joins the rest of the plant, there is an area called the abscission zone.
 The small parenchyma cells within this zone have very thin cell walls, and there are no fibre cells surrounding the vascular tissues.
 A thin layer of cork forms on the branch side of the abscission layer, which creates a protective barrier between the main body of the plant and the atmosphere, protecting it from any pathogens when the leaf is no longer attached.

 Abscission is controlled by a change in the balance of the plant hormones ethylene and auxin.
 While auxin inhibits leaf abscission and encourages the leaf to stay attached, ethylene promotes abscission and leaf detachment.
-An aging leaf produces less auxin, making the cells in the abscission layer more sensitive to ethylene.
+An ageing leaf produces less auxin, making the cells in the abscission layer more sensitive to ethylene.
 This starts a self-perpetuating cycle, as the cells in the abscission layer become more sensitive to ethylene they also begin producing ethylene, further inhibiting auxin production.
-As ethylene concentrations increase, cells in the abscission layer produce enzymes which hydrolyse polysaccharides in the cell walls, breaking down cellulose and other components and further weakening the abscission layer.
-Eventually the weight of the leaf and help from a gust of wind causes the leaf to break the weakened abscission layer and the leaf falls.
+As ethylene concentrations increase, cells in the abscission layer produce enzymes that hydrolyse polysaccharides in the cell walls, breaking down cellulose and other components and further weakening the abscission layer.
+Eventually, the weight of the leaf and help from a gust of wind causes the leaf to break the weakened abscission layer and the leaf falls.

 Some years the autumn leaves appear especially colourful, and this change in colour is influenced by a combination of both weather conditions and chemical processes.